WHERE IS FIRST TENNESSEE PARK?

 In addition to these parking options, additional ADA parking will be provided in a lot on a first-come, first-served basis at 5th & Harrison.
 While these parking spaces do not have access aisles, they will be available for free to persons with a state issued disabled person license plate, placard, or decal.
 This lot is colored purple on the traffic and parking map.
 NOTE: The State of TN lots are NOT available Monday through Friday before 5:30 p.m.

-Walking and biking are encouraged to the stadium.
+Walking and biking are encouraged to the ballpark.
 A greenway will flank the ballpark and connect to the Cumberland River Greenway.
 And, of course, there are plenty of sidewalks connecting the ballpark to destinations downtown and beyond.

 Nashville's BCycle is the city's bike-share program.
 Hop on a BCycle and pedal to the BCycle station at First Tennessee Park.
 More information at nashville.bcycle.com.